jonstephens85/Cosmos-WSL2/README.md

 ### Inference

-Follow the [Cosmos Installation Guide](INSTALL.md) to setup the docker.
+Follow the [Cosmos Installation Guide for Windows via WSL2](INSTALL.md) to setup the docker.
 For inference with the pretrained models, please refer to [Cosmos Diffusion Inference](cosmos1/models/diffusion/README.md) and [Cosmos Autoregressive Inference](cosmos1/models/autoregressive/README.md).

 The code snippet below provides a gist of the inference usage.